joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 timephased data, our result will be a list of values, one for each of the ranges described by our timescale.

-MPXJ represents a timescale as a `List` or `LocalDateTimeRange` instances.
+MPXJ represents a timescale as a `List` of `LocalDateTimeRange` instances.
 Each `LocalDateTimeRange` represents a "half open" range: this means that the range starts at the provided stat time, runs up to, but not including, the end time.
 An example will make this clearer.
 The code below creates a range